RobertMcCarthy97/rrc_phase2/README.md

 # Real Robot Challenge Phase 2 attempt - ThriftySnipe

-Our report from phase 2 can be found[here](https://openreview.net/forum?id=S6ckmbx9SiV)
+Our report from phase 2 can be found [here](https://openreview.net/forum?id=S6ckmbx9SiV)

 The code is built off the [rrc_example_package](https://github.com/rr-learning/rrc_example_package/tree/master) provided by the challenge organisers.
 For more details on how to use this code with Singularity and ROS 2, see